Accessibility

 Keep Learning

-Aggie UX Is Built With Accessibility in Mind
+Aggie UX is Built with Accessibility in Mind

 The Texas A&M web design system focuses on the technical accessibility requirements so you only need to worry about accessibility issues that can be introduced in content.